 Visiting Professor of Law

-Professor Thomas D. Russell teaches Torts, Remedies, and an Advanced Writing Seminar titled “Personal Injury Law” at University of Florida Levin College of Law.
-Professor Russell has visited or held a permanent appointment at several top law schools, including the University of Texas at Austin, Stanford Law School, Berkeley Law, and University of California Hastings College of Law.
+Professor Thomas D. Russell is teaching Torts in the fall of 2023.
+He has also taught Remedies, and an Advanced Writing Seminar titled “Personal Injury Law” at the University of Florida Levin College of Law.
+During the spring of 2023, Professor Russell was a visiting professor at Washington University in St. Louis.
+Professor Russell has visited or held a permanent appointment at several top law schools, including the University of Texas at Austin, Stanford Law School, Berkeley Law, and the University of California Hastings College of Law.
 He currently holds a permanent appointment at Denver Law.
-During the spring of 2023, Professor Russell will be a visiting professor at Washington University in St. Louis.

 Professor Russell’s international experience includes serving as a Fulbright Senior Specialist at the University of the West Indies, St. Augustine campus in Trinidad and Tobago, where he taught the Caribbean’s first Restorative Justice class.
 He spent a year in the Republic of Ireland at Maynooth University, teaching the Irish law of Contracts and Torts to almost 200 first-year university students.

 Professor Russell’s most downloaded work, “Frivolous Defenses,” is an empirical study of answers that insurance defense lawyers filed in car-crash lawsuits in Colorado.
 “Disrupting Frivolous Defenses” examines the efforts of the late Milton I. Shadur, a Judge of the United States District Court for the Northern District of Illinois, to improve the quality of answers that defense attorneys file.
 As part of the ongoing Frivolous Defenses project, Professor Russell also published a comparative study of car-crash litigation in Colorado and Alberta, Canada.